NASA-AMMOS/Landform/README.md

 # Landform

 Landform is a terrain mesh processing toolkit that can generate [3DTiles](https://www.ogc.org/standard/3dtiles/) datasets.
 It is used by the Mars 2020 mission in ground data processing to convert textured terrain meshes into the 3DTiles format, as well as to create [contextual meshes](ContextualMesh.md) that combine up to thousands of in-situ and orbital observations.
-Several contextual meshes with Mars 2020 data have been made available for interactive public viewing on the [Explore with Perseverance](https://mars.nasa.gov/mars2020/surface-experience/) website.
+Landform can read mesh, image, and pointcloud input data in a variety of formats including a limited subset of the OpenInventor binary iv format, GLTF, OBJ, PLY, PNG, JPG, TIFF, FITS, [GeoTIFF](https://www.ogc.org/standard/geotiff/), [VICAR](https://www-mipl.jpl.nasa.gov/external/VICAR_file_fmt.pdf), and [PDS ODL-wrapped VICAR](https://pds.nasa.gov/tools/about/) (IMG).
+Landform can write mesh and image data in many formats including 3DTiles, GLTF, OBJ, PLY, PNG, JPG, TIFF, and FITS.

 Landform can be run as a command-line toolset or optionally deployed to AWS as a terrain processing service.
 It can also be used as a library for building other terrain mesh processing tools.
 It can read mesh, image, and pointcloud input data in a variety of formats including a limited subset of the OpenInventor binary iv format, GLTF, OBJ, PLY, PNG, JPG, TIFF, FITS, [GeoTIFF](https://www.ogc.org/standard/geotiff/), [VICAR](https://www-mipl.jpl.nasa.gov/external/VICAR_file_fmt.pdf), and [PDS ODL-wrapped VICAR](https://pds.nasa.gov/tools/about/) (IMG), and it can write mesh and image data in many formats including 3DTiles, GLTF, OBJ, PLY, PNG, JPG, TIFF, and FITS.